 "If you want to make a difference in the life of our nation, if you want to make a difference in the life of a child, become a teacher.
 Your country needs you."

 - President Obama, 2011 State of the Union Address

 According to theWhite House (2013): "We have many great schools, excellent teachers, and successful students in America.
 But there are also troubling signs that, overall, our students should be doing better in math and science.

-- In the 2006 Programme for International Student Assessment (PISA) comparison, American students ranked 21st out of 30 in science literacy among students from developed countries, and 25th out of 30 in math literacy.
+- In the 2012 Programme for International Student Assessment (PISA) comparison, American students ranked 36th out of 65 in Math, Reading, and Science literacy among students from developed countries.

 - On the 2009 National Assessment of Educational Progress (NAEP) math tests, 4th graders showed no signs of progress for the first time in many years, and 8th graders tallied only modest evidence of progress.
 We are not advancing as we must."